3410/7100 – Code of Conduct Part 1

 The board of education is expected to:

-- Develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions.
+- Collaborate with students, teachers, administrators, parent organizations, school safety personnel, and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel, and visitors on school property and at school functions.

 - Adopt and review at least annually the district’s code of conduct to evaluate the code’s effectiveness and the fairness and consistency of its implementation.